-Vietnam reports more than 2 dozen new cases, 3rd death
+Vietnam reports more than 3 dozen new cases, 3rd death

-HANOI, Vietnam (AP) — Vietnam reported more than two dozen new cases of the coronavirus on Saturday, while a third person died of COVID-19 complications a day after the country reported its first-ever death from the disease.
+HANOI, Vietnam (AP) — Vietnam reported more than three dozen new cases of the coronavirus on Saturday, while a third person died of COVID-19 complications a day after the country reported its first-ever death from the disease.

 Vietnam had been seen as a global success story in combating the coronavirus, with no confirmed cases of local transmission for 99 days.
 But a week ago, an outbreak began at a Da Nang hospital.
 It has spread to six parts of the country, including three of the largest cities, forcing authorities to reimpose virus restrictions.